 In May, it is Noto's turn to celebrate.
 The Infiorata includes many kinds of happening.
 The main event fills Via Corrada with works of art made from flowers.

 May also sees the launch of classical plays in Syracuse.
-It is a rare opportunity the see these plays in their original setting.
-The performances at the archeological park continue for a month, until mid-June.
+It is a rare opportunity to see these plays in their original setting.
+The performances at the archeological park continue for a month until mid-June.

-Another film festival takes place in Taormina in mid-July.
+The Taormina film festival is in mid-July.
 Go there to spot some Hollywood celebrities and other creams of the crop.

-In Palermo, the biggest festival of the year is Festino di Santa Rosalia in July.
-It celebrates the patron saint of the city.
-The festival culminates in the procession of the relics of the Rosalia around the city.
-After that, there is a fireworks display.
+Palermo's biggest festival is Festino di Santa Rosalia in July.
+It celebrates the city's patron saint.
+The festival culminates in a procession of the Rosalia's relics around the city, followed by a fireworks display.

-The biggest festival in the whole of Italy is Ferragosto.
-It is on 15 August.
+The biggest festival in whole of Italy is Ferragosto, which is on 15 August.
 It is a bit like Midsummer's Eve in northern countries.

 It is much more than just a religious event, though.
 It is a national holiday when people go to beaches and mountains.
 In the cities, many shops are open only on a limited basis.